 The Spanish government created CORES in 1994 by royal decree, granting it a mandate to constitute, maintain, and manage the minimum-security oil stocks held by the Spanish government.

-At that time, the strategic reserve requirement was 33% of the 90-day required minimum-security reserves of national oil product consumption.
-The remaining two-thirds had to be held by the oil operators, retail distributors, and consumers of imported oil.
+Since 2007, CORES is required to maintain a stock of at least 37 days of national oil-product consumption; the stocked oil products should reach 45 days by 2011.
+The remaining stock (to reach the national requirement of 90 oil consumption days) must be held by the oil operators, retail distributors, and consumers of imported oil.
 CORES is also responsible for ensuring that the oil operators fulfill their minimum-reserve obligations.
-Since 2004, CORES' strategic oil reserves requirements have been increased to 50% of the minimum-security reserves, i.e., 45 days of sales and consumption of oil products.